cdapio/coopr/coopr-docs/docs/source/rest/clusters.rst

  /clusters/{cluster-id}/services/{service-id}/restart

-There is no POST body expected.
 If there are services that depend on the service being restarted, they will be restarted as well.
 The ordering of service starts and stops is based on the dependencies defined for the services.
 If service A requires service B, service A will be stopped before service B is stopped.
 Service B will be started after it has been stopped,